Wistow, North Yorkshire

 Wistow is a small village and civil parish just north of Selby, North Yorkshire, England.
 In the 2011 Census it had 1,333 residents; an increase from 2001 when there was 1,135.

 It was historically part of the West Riding of Yorkshire until 1974.
-From 1974 to 2023 it was part of the district of Selby.
+From 1974 to 2023 it was part of the Selby District.
 It is now administered by the unitary North Yorkshire Council.

 History and overview

 The name Wistow derives from the Old English wīcstōw meaning 'dwelling place'.